justinthelaw/uds-rke2/README.md

 Please note that the above steps vary slightly from the original [`local-path`](./docs/LOCAL-PATH.md) instructions for simplicity sake.

-If you have modified the uds-config.yaml, but none of the bundle components, and want to complete a re-deployment, you will need to run the TLS creation and injection step again:
+If you have modified the deploy-time variables in the [uds-config.yaml](bundles/dev/local-path-core/uds-config.yaml), but none of the bundle components, and want to complete a re-deployment, you will need to run the TLS creation and injection step again:

 ```bash
 # recreate the dev TLS certs and inject into the modified uds-config.yaml